 Important Financial Literacy Terms for Dividends

 The dividend rate is the dividends per share in a year.
 In our example above, Company Z paid a quarterly dividend of $1.00 per share.
 Hence, the annual dividend rate is $4.00 per share.
+In addition, the dividend rate can be used to determine valuation employing the Gordon Growth Model.

 Dividend Reinvestment Plan